GFDRR/rdl-standard/docs/guides/formats.md

 ### Spreadsheet and tables

-**Comma-separated values** (`.csv`) is used for table data such as vulnerability models, results summary, aggregations, etc. Deprecated for grid spatial data.
-Small files can be added uncompressed, so the resource filetype will show as ‘CSV’.
+**Comma-separated values** (`.csv`) is used for table data such as vulnerability models, results summary, aggregations, etc. Small files can be added uncompressed, so the resource filetype will show as ‘CSV’.
 Where large or multiple files are compressed, filetype will show as ‘ZIP’ though so please include reference to the `.csv` filetype in the resource description.

 **Excel** (`.xlsx`) is used for table data such as results summary, aggregations, etc. Deprecated for grid spatial data.
 Small files can be added uncompressed, multiple files ought to be compressed into a single `.zip` file, with reference to the `.xlsx` filetype in the resource description.